Qatar Diabetes Association Celebrates Garangao

-(MENAFN- Gulf Times) The Qatar Diabetes Association (QDA) organized an eventful evening for diabetic children and their families to celebrate Garangao.
+Doha: The Qatar Diabetes Association (QDA) recently organised an eventful evening for diabetic children and their families to celebrate Garangao.

 Garangao is one of the most important and popular Ramadan events in Qatar and the Gulf.
 It comes on the fourteenth night of Ramadan to celebrate the halfway point of the holy month.